sequana/rnaseq/README.rst

 ========= ====================================================================
 Version   Description
 ========= ====================================================================
+0.16.0    * star, salmon, bam_coverage are now in sequana wrappers, updated
+            the pipeline accordingly
+          * updated config file and schema to include resources inside the config file (so as to use new --profile option)
+          * set singularity images in all rules
+          * star wrappers has changed significantly to use star recommandation.
+To keep using previous way, a legacy option is available and set to True in this version.
+          * bamCoverage renamed in bam_coverage in the config file
-0.15.2    * Fix bowtie2 rule to use new wrappers.
-Use wrappers in
-            add_read_group and mark_duplicates
+          * multiqc_config removed redundant information and ordered the output in a coherent way (QC and then analysis) 0.15.2    * Fix bowtie2 rule to use new wrappers.
+Use wrappers in add_read_group and mark_duplicates
 0.15.1    * Adapt to new bowtie2 align wrapper